-Adults pay CHF 12.- admission to the Schaukäserei, although there are various discounts for students or families.
-If you combine your visit with a culinary excursion to the Maestrani chocolate factory in Flawil, you can get a combination ticket for 18.- CHF on site
+Adults pay CHF 12 for admission to the Schaukäserei, although there are various discounts for students or families.
+If you combine your visit with a culinary excursion to the Maestrani Chocolate Factory in Flawil, you can get a combination ticket for 18.- CHF on site

 The show dairy is located in Stein in the canton of Appenzell Ausserrhoden.
 The easiest way to get there by public transport is via St. Gallen followed by a post bus ride to Stein.
 By car you can also drive either via St. Gallen, or directly from the highway via Gossau via Herisau to Stein

-The vast majority of all cheeses can be consumed in a very uncomplicated way, without having to worry about any kind of preparation.
+The vast majority of all cheeses can be eaten in a very uncomplicated way, without worrying about the preparation.
 Just cut a piece and put it in your mouth

 But then there is an almost negligible part that requires a certain infrastructure.
 These include, on the one hand, the two classics fondue and raclette, and on the other hand, the tête de moine